klmallory/Dapper.Accelr8/README.md

 For single project data access layer run this command in your data access project:
 Install-Package Dapper.Accelr8.Sql

-It will automatically include these projects:
+It will automatically include these references:
   Dapper
   Dapper.Accelr8.Repo
   Dapper.Accelr8.Domain